Stories That WOW!

 This project is dedicated to addressing the gap in support services for women who regularly face the threat of gender-based violence.

-We support women by providing psychosocial support, legal awareness-raising workshops, an identification of job opportunities and entrepreneurial training to women interested in starting their own small businesses.
+We support women by providing psychosocial support, legal awareness-raising workshops, job opportunities and entrepreneurial training to women interested in starting their own small businesses.

 More than 130 women and girls have received psychological care from general practitioners and over 226 have had counselling sessions with community-based workers, providing a safe place for them to find a voice.

-The programme has also reached more than 900 people in the community through awareness events.
+The programme has also reached more than 900 people in the community through awareness events, meaning that more people can identify abuse and protect women in their communities.

 Penny Appeal is working to reduce domestic abuse in the UK by preventing and improving early intervention, protecting victims, developing a strong workforce, and increasing service capacity for those in need.